openstack/openstack-manuals/doc/ha-guide/source/storage-ha-backend.rst

     or Ceph RBD as the storage back end.

-For more information about configuring storage back ends for the different storage options, see the `Administrator Guide
+For more information about configuring storage back ends for the different storage options, see the `OpenStack Administrator Guide
 <http://docs.openstack.org/admin-guide/>`_.

 This section discusses ways to protect against